mvandiest/datocms-plugins/sanitize-html/README.md

-# Inverse Relationships DatoCMS plugin
+# Sanitize Html DatoCMS plugin

-prototype plugin
+A simple field add on that allows you to sanitize messy Html.

 ## Configuration

-[Describe/screenshot any global/instance parameters this plugin requires]
+This plugin uses the [sanitize-html](https://github.com/apostrophecms/sanitize-html) package to perform sanitization.
+The [default sanitize-html settings](https://github.com/apostrophecms/sanitize-html#default-options) are passed as a global plugin setting called `Sanitizer Options`.
+You can change these sanitizing options in the Plugin editor.

 ## Development